 10. Dim Sum Palace

 No stranger to NYC, the family operated Dim Sum Palace has opened eight locations in the past six years, and their newest one was opened in NYC’s Chinatown.
-The upscale restaurant will be open for brunch, lunch, and dinner, and will serve its mouthwatering Dim Sum until 4am!
+The upscale restaurant is open for brunch, lunch, and dinner, and serves its mouthwatering Dim Sum until 4am!
 Read all about it here.

 Bonus: Find some more of our fav Chinatown restaurants here